Fold-transversal surface code cultivation: Acknowledgments

 \section{Acknowledgments}

 We thank Ludwig Schmid for modifying the unitary encoding optimizers of Ref.~\cite{mqt2024}, which led to the identification of the optimized unitary injection scheme.
-We are grateful to Jeff D. Thompson and Jahan Claes for helpful discussions.
+We would also like to thank Craig Gidney, Jeff D. Thompson, and Jahan Claes for helpful discussions, and the authors of Refs.~\cite{gidney2023cleaner,gidney2024magic, gidney2025yoked}, for releasing their code, which has been used extensively in this work.
 This work was supported under ARO (grant no. W911NF-23-1-0051), DARPA MeasQuIT (grant no. HR00112490363), NSF QLCI (grant no. OMA2120757), and DOE C$^2$QA (contract number DE-SC0012704).
-We are grateful to the authors of Refs.~\cite{gidney2023cleaner,gidney2024magic, gidney2025yoked}, for releasing their code; these have been used extensively.

-\textit{Related work---} The authors were made aware of two related publications in the same arXiv posting as this work.
-The first is an an updated version of Ref.~\cite{vaknin2025magic} that includes an investigation of $\ket{H}$ state cultivation on the surface code.
-The second is from from J. Claes, and concerns surface code cultivation using two-qubit gates.
+\textit{Related work---} The authors were made aware of two related publications in the same arXiv posting: an updated version of Ref.~\cite{vaknin2025magic} with an investigation of $\ket{H}$ state cultivation on the surface code, and surface code cultivation using two-qubit gates from J. Claes~\cite{claes2025cultivatingtstatessurface}.